binguimath/binguimath.github.io/Course_2022_VOA.md

 4/28 Connections and local-freeness of sheaves of coinvariants and conformal blocks

-5/9 Local freeness of sheaves of coinvariants and conformal blocks; sewing and propagation
+5/9 Projective structures and uniqueness of connections; sewing and propagation of conformal blocks

 5/12 Sewing, propagation, and factorization of conformal blocks; tensor categories of VOA modules